paritytech/scripts/dockerfiles/substrate-ci-linux/README.md

-# Ink-ci-linux
+# substrate-ci-linux

 Docker image based on our base CI image `<base-ci-linux:latest>`.

-Used to build and test ink!.
+Used to build and test Substrate-based projects.

 ## Dependencies and Tools